saphewilliam/saphe-packages/packages/react-table/README.md

     <td>{`${value.key2}: ${value.key1}`}</td>
   )

-  // Or this (and define a top-level stringify function like in the previous example) return (
+  // Or this (and define a top-level stringify function like in the previous code block) return (
     <td>{props.stringValue}</td>
   )